pexmee/Twitrends/README.md

 Twitrends does not store the actual tweet content, nor the name of the author or profile.

+## Development

+Currently in development.
+Please refer to the issues to see a little bit about what is going to be added in the future.

 ## Prerequisites

 To use Twitrends, access to the [Twitter Developer Portal](https://developer.twitter.com/en/apply-for-access) with working credentials to the Twitter API is needed. \